pni-lab/connattractor/docs/01-paper.md

 **B** The attractor states show excellent replicability in two external datasets (study 2 and 3, mean correlation 0.93).
 **C** The fcHNN projection (first two PCs of the fcHNN state space) explains significantly more variance (p<0.0001) in the real resting state fMRI data than principal components derived from the real resting state data itself and generalizes better (p<0.0001) to out-of-sample data (study 2).
 Error bars denote 99% bootstrapped confidence intervals.
+**D** The fcHNN of study 1 seeded with real activation maps (gray dots) of an example participant.
+All activation maps converge to one of the four attractor states during the relaxation procedure (without noise) and the system reaches equilibrium.
+Trajectories are colored by attractor state.
+**E** Illustration of the stochastic relaxation procedure in the same fcHNN model, seeded from a single starting point (activation pattern).
+The system does not converge to an attractor state but instead transverses the state space in a way restricted by the topology of the connectome and the "gravitational pull" of the attractor states.
+The shade of the trajectory changes with increasing number of iterations.
+The trajectory is smoothed with a moving average over 10 iterations for visualization purposes.
+**F** Real resting state fMRI data of an example participant from study 1, plotted on the fcHNN projection.
+The shade of the trajectory changes with increasing number of iterations.
+**G** Flow map of the mean trajectories (i.e. the timeframe-to-timeframe transition direction) in fcHNN-generated data, as compared to a shuffled null model representing zero temporal autocorrelation.
+The flow map reveals that the "gravitational pull" of the attractor states results gives rise to a characteristic temporal autocorrelation structure.
+**H** A similar pattern can be found in real data (flow analysis of all participants from study 1 pooled, as compared to a shuffled null model representing zero temporal autocorrelation).
-**D** The fcHNN analysis accurately predicts (p<0.0001) the fraction of time spent on the basis of the four attractor states in real restring state fMRI data (study 1) and, **E**, reconstructs the characteristic bimodal distribution of the real resting state data.
-We observed non-random temporal sequences in both the real resting state data and the fcHNN-generated data ({numref}`Supplementary Figure %s <si_trajectories_vs_randoms>`), highlighting the temporal dependency structure of resting state brain activity and the "gravitational pull" of the attractor states.
+**I** The fcHNN analysis accurately predicts (p<0.0001) the fraction of time spent on the basis of the four attractor states in real restring state fMRI data (study 1) and, **J**, reconstructs the characteristic bimodal distribution of the real resting state data.
+We observed non-random temporal sequences in both the real resting state data and the fcHNN-generated data, highlighting the temporal dependency structure of resting state brain activity and the "gravitational pull" of the attractor states.
-**F** Stochastic fcHNNs are capable of self-reconstruction: the timeseries resulting from the stochastic relaxation procedure mirror the co-variance structure of the functional connectome the fcHNN model was initialized with.
+**K** Stochastic fcHNNs are capable of self-reconstruction: the timeseries resulting from the stochastic relaxation procedure mirror the co-variance structure of the functional connectome the fcHNN model was initialized with.
 :::